EvictionLab/eviction-lab-website/content/updates/research/disrupting-the-eviction-system/index.md

 <span class="dropcap green">E</span>very year, approximately 7.6 million American renters are threatened with eviction.
 Faced with the loss of their home, 96 percent of these tenants don’t have an attorney to help them through the legal process.
 Without that support, they must navigate a maze of housing laws alone.
 Especially since nearly all landlords (83 percent) have an attorney in eviction court, it’s no surprise that tenants rarely win their cases.

 Over the last decade, the scales have started to shift.
 Starting in 2017, New York City piloted {{< smartlink"Universal Access to Counsel" "https://www.nyc.gov/assets/hra/downloads/pdf/services/civiljustice/OCJ_UA_Annual_Report_2022.pdf" >}} for tenants facing eviction in select zip codes.
 The success of the program led to the city’s adoption of the first tenant “right to counsel” (RTC) law in the nation.
 By the start of the COVID-19 pandemic in March, 2020, five additional cities had passed a right to counsel law.
-Today, {{< smartlink"five states, 18 cities, and two counties" "https://civilrighttocounsel.org/resources/organizing_around_right_to_counsel/" >}} have legislatively adopted RTC, and over 80 additional cities and counties and eleven states were actively considering or piloting such programs.
+Today, {{< smartlink"five states, 19 cities, and two counties" "https://civilrighttocounsel.org/resources/organizing_around_right_to_counsel/" >}} have legislatively adopted RTC (see Figure 1), and over 80 additional cities and counties and eleven states were actively considering or piloting such programs.

 {{% state-map
   id="statemap111"